• Home

 Champagne Pools boardwalk and stairscase

-Access to the Champagne Pools is via a boardwalk.
+Access to the Champagne Pools is via a timber boardwalk.
 It’s a short walk, about 5 minutes, with lots of steps down into the rock pools and beach area.
+Easy going down into it but a little harder going up.

 During summer time it is advisable to wear flip flops or other footwear as the dark timber boards heat up very quickly in the sun and can burn your feet. ( I have experienced blisters myself ).

 The view from the platform at the top is spectacular as you look down into the bubbling champagne rock-pools below.
-Climbing down the stairs brings you to the base that has a lovely little beach area.
+Climbing down the stairs brings you to the base that has a lovely little beach area to lay down your towels and have a sunbake.

 Facilities